MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

 2. Select **Teams apps** > **[Manage apps](https://admin.teams.microsoft.com/policies/manage-apps)** > **Career Coach** > **LinkedIn connection**.

-3. Find the LinkedIn page by searching on LinkedIn and selecting School filter.
+3. Find the LinkedIn page by searching on LinkedIn and selecting the **School** filter.
 Or connect with a career services staff member to determine the correct LinkedIn school page to use.
-[How to identify LinkedIn pages](https://www.linkedin.com/help/linkedin/answer/40133/differences-between-a-linkedin-page-for-a-school-and-company?lang=en).
+For more information, see [How to identify LinkedIn pages](https://www.linkedin.com/help/linkedin/answer/40133/differences-between-a-linkedin-page-for-a-school-and-company?lang=en).

     ![linkedin search for school.](media/career-coach-school-search.png)